japraj/mapEditor/readme.md

 - right-click to delete a cell
 - mouse wheel to zoom in/out and arrow keys to move camera
 - space to download map as .json
-- q, w, e to select Dirt, Grass, and Resource blocks, respectively (subsequent left-clicks will place this cell type)
+- q, w, e, r, t, y to select Dirt, Grass, Stone, Resource, Ice, and Fire blocks, respectively (subsequent left-clicks will place this cell type)
 - to expand the canvas, place a cell in the white area

 ## Installation